On this page you will find common questions and answers related to CalEPA Boards, Departments, and Offices.

 Q: How can I find information about lead?

-A: For general lead information go to Department of Health and Human Services.
-If you have questions regarding California’s Lead in Jewelry law check out the fact sheet fact sheet (PDF) or view the frequently asked questions (PDF).
+A: For general lead information go to USA.Gov.
+If you have questions regarding California’s Lead in Jewelry law check out the California Department of Toxic Substances Control site.

 Q: How do I complain about someone who is